Software-Knife-and-Tool/thorn/README.md

 % make -C perf commit
 ```

 The `base` target produces a performance run and establishes a base line.
 The `current`  target produces a secondary performance run.
 The current summary will be checked into the repo as the base at the next commit.
-The `diff` target produces human-readable diff between `base` and `current`.
+The `diff` target produces a human-readable diff between `base` and `current`.

 The `perf` makefile has additional facilities for development, including reporting on individual tests.
 The`help` target will list them.